arbCoding/sac-format/src/docs/index.md

 ### Small

-sac-format is **small** in total (header + implementation; excluding comments) the library is under 2100&lowast;
+sac-format is **small** in total (header + implementation; excluding comments) the library is under 2300&lowast;
 lines of code.
 Small size opens the door to using on any sort of hardware (old or new) and makes it easy to expand upon.

 &lowast; This value includes only the library, excluding all testing/benchmarking and example codes.
-Including `utests.cpp`, `benchmark.cpp`, `util.hpp`, the example program (`list_sac`), and sac-format totals just over 5100 lines of code.
+Including `utests.cpp`, `benchmark.cpp`, `util.hpp`, the example program (`list_sac`), and sac-format totals just under 5500 lines of code.

 ### Documented